-Financial Analyst AI Chatbot
+Financial Analyst Chatbot

-TL;DRI built an AI chatbot to provide fast, contextual financial analysis based on in-house research, enabling brokers to scale personalized client support without scaling headcount.
+TL;DR — I built an AI chatbot to provide fast, contextual financial analysis based on in-house research, enabling brokers to scale personalized client support without scaling headcount.

-This bot answers user questions using a simple methodology:
+The bot answers user questions by:

-• Reads the company or industry-specific reports relevant to the question
+- Reads the company or industry-specific reports relevant to the question

-• Finds the key information needed to answer, if it exists
+- Finds the key information needed to answer, if it exists

-• Synthesizes an accurate, natural-language answer
+- Synthesizes an accurate, natural-language answer

-• Cites the sources used
+- Cites the sources used

 During testing, we found that using underlying model such as Gemini 2.5 Pro yielded reliable answers, and that the the bot will correctly identify when information is missing to answer.